 The Roomba 960 model mimics similar design aspects.
 The buttons, as well as camera positions, are the same.
 There is a lighter approach to its overall design, mainly because it is inbuilt with a lighter battery and is devoid of the carpet boost technology.
 The charcoal and matte gray accents on it create a contrast look overall.

 Bottom line: Design and aesthetics of both models are similar though the 960 model is lighter and has a different gray and black interface compared to the overall black design of iRobot Roomba 980.

-Let’s look into the dimensions of both models in Roomba 960 vs. 980 comparison.
+Let’s look into the dimensions of both models in the Roomba 960 vs. 980 comparisons.